-The principal features of the Accounts for the year ended 30 June 2018 are as follows:
+The principal features of the Accounts for the year ended 30 June 2019 are as follows:

-Subscriptions (including tax recovered as Gift Aid), amounted to £33,843 (2017: £35,808).
-During the last few years there has been a gradual reduction in subscriptions received, despite the untiring efforts of the secretariat and the directors and the communications committee to encourage former members to renew their subscriptions and new members to join.
+Subscriptions (including tax recovered as Gift Aid), amounted to £34,172 (2018: £33,843).
 The Society is grateful for support from all its members.

-Legacies this year of £38,771 (2017: £242,500) were on a par with former years after last year's very generous legacy from John Chumrow.
-Donations amounted to £3,537 (2017: £5,856).
+There were no legacies this year (2018: £38,771).
+Donations amounted to £25,998 (2018: £3,537).
 Our gratitude to those Old Blues and supporters who have thus demonstrated their generosity is extremely strong.
-Investment income received was £72,212 nearly 9% higher than last year.
+Investment income received was 74,509 (2018: £72,317).

-Total incoming resources were £148,468 (2017: £350,805).
+Total incoming resources were £134,679 (2018: £148,468).

-The following comments on charitable expenditure should be read with reference to the five year summary on page 21.
+The following comments on charitable expenditure should be read with reference to the five-year summary on page 21.
 In the formal statement of financial activities on page 10, support costs are spread across the heads of charitable expenditure in accordance with applicable accounting standards.

-The assistance given to older beneficiaries, at £2,820 (2017: £5,979) is less than half of last year.
-Once again there have been few applications in this category, though we believe there is no lack of people in need.
+The assistance given to older beneficiaries, at £2,686 (2018: £2,820) is similar to last year, in several cases to the same ongoing beneficiaries.
+We receive few applications in this category, though we believe there is no lack of people in need.
 It is our aim to seek out more persons in this age group who are in need of help from the Society.

-Grants paid to other beneficiaries were £30,870 (2017: £30,096).
+Grants paid to other beneficiaries were £20,428 (2018: £30,870).
 There were many applications from students seeking support for postgraduate studies, and there were also several older applicants.
-Grants have been targeted as precisely as possible to do the most good, and a number of those receiving financial support also received advice, introduction to other agencies, or redirection to other sources of funding as appropriate.
-In some cases a grant or loan was not made, and assistance was given in the form of advice and guidance that is not reflected in the figures.
+Grants were targeted as precisely as possible to do the most good, and a number of those receiving financial support also received advice, introduction to other agencies, or redirection to other sources of funding as appropriate.
+In some cases, a grant or loan was not made, and assistance was given in the form of advice and guidance that is not reflected in the figures.

-Support grants for needy pupils at the school to assist with travel and other needs amounted to £19,266 (2017: £12,954).
-The bulk of this was £15,000 (2017: £10,000) to Christ's Hospital for the Additional Costs Fund.
-The increase was funded by John Chumrow's legacy and this is expected to increase in future years.
+Grant support for needy pupils at the school to assist with travel and other needs amounted to £23,703 (2018: £19,266).
+The bulk of this was £15,000 (2018: £15,000) to Christ's Hospital for the Additional Costs Fund.
+The increase reflected additional support to pupils during the school holidays.

-There was no payment to Christ's Hospital for Donation Governorships (2017: £30,000).
+There was no payment to Christ's Hospital for Donation Governorships (2018: £nil).
 The Society aims to present one or two children each year to the school, but recently there have been very few applications.

-Salaries and support costs, at £31,931 (2017: £31,298) were up 2% on 2017, but 20% down on previous years reflecting a reduction in staffing of the secretariat over the last year.
-The secretariat is now back to strength so costs will return to historic norms.
+Salaries and support costs, at £32,802 (2018: £31,931) were up 2.7% on 2018, reflecting a complete year of the secretariat at full strength.
 Governance costs principally comprise the audit fee.

-Total resources expended amounted to £90,030 (2017: £115,234), the decrease mainly due to there being no payment to Christ's Hospital.
-There was a net surplus for the year amounting to £58,438 (2017: £235,571).
+Total resources expended amounted to £85,035 (2018: £90,030), the decrease mainly due to the lower total of grants to adult beneficiaries.
+There was a net surplus for the year amounting to £49,644 (2018: £58,438).

-Loans advanced to individuals on an interest free basis, were £26,427, compared with £30,915 last year.
+Loans advanced to individuals on an interest free basis, were £23,698, compared with £26,427 last year.
 As with grants, many successful applications were from people of student age.
-Loan repayments totalled £29,648 (2017: £30,260).
+Loan repayments totaled £25,191 (2018: £29,648).
 The reduction reflects the fact that during the last few years loans have been made only with a realistic prospect of recovery, whilst older outstanding and problematic loans have little more to yield.
 The secretariat has worked unceasingly to encourage repayments.

-The loan provision of £343 is on a par with that for 2017 (£507) and much less than the large provisions made in preceding years.
-The net value of the loan portfolio is now £150,269, which is considered to be realistic.
+The loan provision of £816 is on a par with that for 2018 (£343) and much less than the large provisions made in preceding years.
+There was also a reduction of £1,329 for the conversion of a loan to a grant and some small loan overpayments to donations.
+The net value of the loan portfolio is now £146,631, which is considered to be realistic.